Share

 Published Date: 07/28/2024

 California’s homeowners insurance crisis has reached a breaking point.
 Premiums are skyrocketing, carriers are retreating, and consumers are running out of options.
-While the debate often focuses on rate filings, reinsurance costs, and market dynamics, one underlying truth remains: the system can’t fix itself without leadership, honesty, and collaboration.
+While debate often centers on rate filings, reinsurance costs, and market mechanics, one underlying truth remains: the system cannot fix itself without leadership, honesty, and collaboration.

-That was the message at the heart of the latest Insurance Hour conversation between host Karl Susman and Assemblyman Tom Lackey — a former California Highway Patrol officer turned lawmaker, who has become one of the most straightforward voices in Sacramento’s insurance reform discussions.
+That was the central message of the latest Insurance Hour conversation between host Karl Susman and Assemblyman Tom Lackey — a former California Highway Patrol officer turned lawmaker who has become one of the most direct voices in Sacramento’s insurance reform discussions.

-Their conversation wasn’t about political talking points or technical jargon.
-It was about truth — the hard kind — and the uncomfortable reality that California’s insurance market can’t survive without difficult decisions.
+Their discussion avoided political theater and technical jargon.
+Instead, it focused on uncomfortable truths and the reality that California’s insurance market cannot survive without difficult decisions.

 “We Can’t Ignore It Anymore”